-The subject of this post is an early digital camera made by Ricoh in about 1999, the RDC-4200.
+The subject of this post is the Ricoh RDC-4200, an early digital camera made by Ricoh in about 1999.

 I bought this camera from eBay as a non working unit for a few pounds.
 The camera was complete in it’s original box with the software, cables, smart media card and carry case.
 Although it was described a non working, when I received it, fitted some fully charged Eneloop AA batteries and gave it a test it seemed to work fine.